The Evidence Engine

 Compliance Mapping

-Every finding maps to controls across all twelve frameworks simultaneously.
+Every finding maps to controls across all thirteen frameworks simultaneously.
 Context-aware risk adjustment factors reachability, exposure, and compensating controls into the final score.

 Reachability is computed by the call graph and taint analysis, not assumed.
 A finding in dead code carries a 0.3x multiplier; a finding in vendor dependencies carries 0.0x.
 The customer sees severity scored against what’s actually reachable in their topology, not against worst-case configuration.